 But again, put limits on it

-Mum and partners will only want to have their lashes done a certain quantity of times, and then you will have to venture out and find others to practise on.
+Mum and partners will only want to have their lashes done a certain quantity of times, and then you will have to venture out and find others to practice on.

 The usual social media places like FB and Insta is a great way to ask friends if they would like a cheap set of lashes while you practise.

 Another way is through Buy Sell & Swap pages on FB.
 We have seen so much success with these!

 Put up a post saying ‘models wanted for $40 sets of lashes (to cover product costs).’
 You will be surprised at the response you will get!
 It is also a fantastic way to get clients for the future.

 There are also Hair & Beauty Model pages on FB, have a look and see if you can find one locally to you.